yanpeirou/yanpeirou.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate at the Wangxuan Institute of Computer Technology, Peking University, China, under the supervision of Prof. Zhouhui Lian.
-I received my masters's degree from Peking University, China, in 2022. received my bachelor's degree from Xidian University, Xi'an, China, in 2019.
+I received my master's degree from Peking University, China, in 2022. received my bachelor's degree from Xidian University, Xi'an, China, in 2019.
 My research interest includes computer graphics and computer vision.

 News